chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_lazy_evaluation.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-In some cases, the value for an attribute cannot be known until the execution phase of a |chef client| run.
-In this situation, using lazy evaluation of attribute values can be helpful.
-Instead of an attribute being assigned a value, it may instead be assigned a code block.
+In some cases, the value for a property cannot be known until the execution phase of a |chef client| run.
+In this situation, using lazy evaluation of property values can be helpful.
+Instead of a property being assigned a value, it may instead be assigned a code block.
 The syntax for using lazy evaluation is as follows:

 .. code-block:: ruby